A man touching the name of he family member he lost.

-To commemorate the 20th anniversary of Hurricane Katrina, we are inviting people to the memorial that’s open 24/7 to inform the community and public of the “Wall with their Names.”
+For the 20th anniversary of Hurricane Katrina, we’re inviting people to visit the Katrina memorial that’s open 24/7.
+Our purpose and commitment is to inform the community and world of the ‘Wall with their Names’.

-To talk about the victims of Hurricane Katrina on the 20 year anniversary of their death is important for several reasons: it can help family and friends process grief and find a sense of closure, it can provide valuable information, and it can help educate the public about the impact of their loss.
-Ones thoughts allow those affected by a death and loss to express how it has impacted their lives, which can be therapeutic.
+To remember the victims of Hurricane Katrina on the 20 year anniversary of their death is important for several reasons: it can help the family and friends of the victims process grief and find a sense of closure.
+The memorial can educate the public about the impact of their loss.
+Allow those affected by death and loss to express how it has impacted their lives.

-The Hurricane Katrina memorial located at 212 Loyola is the only one in the World that features the full names of all 1,830 plus victims to commemorate a powerful and deeply personal connection to the individuals being honored.
-While the other two New Orleans and Biloxi memorials can evoke emotions and symbolize events, names provide a direct link to the human element, fostering a greater sense of remembrance, and preventing anonymity of loss.
+The Hurricane Katrina memorial located at 212 Loyola is the only one in the World that features the full names of all 1,830 victims.
+The memorial offers a powerful and deeply personal connection to the individuals being honored.
+While the other two New Orleans and Biloxi memorials can evoke emotions and symbolize events, names provide a direct link to the human element, fostering a greater sense of remembrance, and preventing the anonymity of loss

 While the New Orleans and Biloxi memorials can represent the larger event or concept, the names etched in gold leaf on the Hurricane Katrina memorial located across the street from the Main Public Library personalize the experience, reminding us that each life held significance and deserves to be remembered individually.
 The inscription of names creates a comprehensive and deeply impactful memorial that truly honors and preserves the legacies of those being commemorated.

-The memorial, conceptualized by New Orleans artist, curator and publisher Terrence Sanders-Smith and fabricated by Nicholas Hasslock in 2011 with the support of architect/developer Marcel Wisznia.
-The memorial wall and Saratoga building has Historic Preservation Status meaning it can never be demolished or removed.
+The Hurricane Katrina memorial was created in 2011 by New Orleans artists Terrence Sanders-Smith and Nicholas Hasslock with the financial support of patron of the arts Architect/Developer Marcel Wisznia.
+The memorial wall on the Saratoga building has Historic Preservation Status meaning it can never be demolished or removed.
 This memorial, in perpetuity, will stand the test of time as a solemn reminder of lives lost and the resilience of the New Orleans community.

 How to Participate: